elliotaplant/marketing-redirect/README.md

 # Example

 To see `marketing-redirect` in action, go to [the marketing page](https://elliotaplant.github.io/marketing-redirect), which is just the `index.html` file in this repo.
+Click the "Always go to app" button to always be redirected to the app page, and click "Disable marketing redirect" to disable the automatic redirect.

 # Future plans and monetization